The author is a guitarist and bassist with over 35 years of experience as a musician.

 Heck, there are probably a lot of people who own Sgt.
 Pepper on vinyl, cassette, and CD, having upgraded each time technology changed.
 Many copies of each of those still exist, somewhere.
 They are physical things you can touch and hold.

 But the next generation who buys Sgt.
 Pepper will do so in a digital format.
-Where will that digital copy be in ten, twenty or thirty years?
-Chances are it will not exist, and least, not your version that you downloaded.
+Where will that digital copy be in ten, twenty, or thirty years?
+Chances are it will not exist, and at least, not your version that you downloaded.

-The Beatles are one thing, but what about a new band who releases their first album today?
+The Beatles are one thing, but what about a new band that releases their first album today?
 If most of their music is sold in digital format, where will those albums be in the future?
 It simply isn’t possible to hold on to a collection of music in digital format for years and decades the way you could with vinyl, cassette, and CDs.
 If you hope to do so, you are depending on a range of unlikely variables.

 So what if I lose my Sgt.
 Pepper album when my computer explodes or technology changes, you might be thinking.
 Surely there will be versions of an old album in new formats just like there were in cassette and CD.
 You can just buy it again.